jgero/my-homepage/main/static/posts/creating-my-blog.md

 ---
 title: Creating my own blog
-description: How I created my own blog using Svelte/Sapper with posts consisting of svelte components rendred from markdown text.
+description: How I created my own blog using Svelte/Sapper with posts rendred from markdown text.
 pubdate: 2021-01-19T09:25:55.516Z
 ---
 # Creating my own blog

-Using the basic [sapper template](https://github.com/sveltejs/sapper-template) and just taking a [rollup plugin](https://github.com/jackfranklin/rollup-plugin-markdown) to import markdown files would be possible and quick to do, but I wanted to give it a little twist.
-I was already working on some kind of component library for my website so I wanted to use these components for the automatically rendered blog posts too.
+Using the basic [sapper template](https://github.com/sveltejs/sapper-template) and just taking a [rollup plugin](https://github.com/jackfranklin/rollup-plugin-markdown) to import markdown files would be possible and quick to do, but I wanted to be a little bit more flexible.
+I want to be able to hook into the rendering process to make some minor tweaks to the generated content like for example adding a _target_ attribute to external links to open them in a new tab.
 To do this I took some inspiration from the blog on the [official Svelte site](https://svelte.dev/) and used [marked](https://marked.js.org/) with a custom renderer.

 ## Custom marked renderer